carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 Finally, it’s time to upload your package to the Python Package Index!

 First, we'll register for accounts on Test PyPI, intended for testing and experimentation.
-This way, we can practice all of the steps, without publishing our dummy code that we've been working with.
+This way, we can practice all of the steps, without publishing our sample code that we've been working with.

 Go to [test.pypi.org/account/register/](https://test.pypi.org/account/register/) and complete the steps on that page, then verify your account.